rois-codh/kmnist/benchmarks/README.md

 This benchmark is a fresh reimagining of the well-known deep learning baseline of handwritten digits (mnist).
 It preserves the technical simplicity of the canonical computer vision problem of classifying ten different characters from black and white images.
 It offers more headroom for creative exploration, since the solution space is far less saturated than mnist and visual intuition is unreliable (only a small number of experts can read this classical Kuzushiji script, regardless of fluency in contemporary Japanese).
 This is an exciting challenge with a tangible potential outcome of making classical Japanese literature more accessible.

+## Dataset

+The kmnist benchmark uses a version of Kuzushiji-MNIST that perfectly substitutes for MNIST.
+The data consists of 10 classes of characters, where each image is 28x28, for a total of 70K examples (60K train, 10K test).

 ## Usage

 The ``benchmarks`` directory contains two starter scripts: a K-nearest-neighbors and simple convolutional net approach to kmnist.
 From ``benchmarks``, you can run: